 The family grew up in northern Napa Valley, just up the road from their current wine estate.
 Their original intent with the property was not to get into the wine making business but this property, while never historically planted to vineyards is mostly hillside and is perfect for growing Cabernet Sauvignon as they later discovered.
 Ric Forman’s winery and vineyard is a short drive away.

-Founding winemaker, Celia Welch specializes in consulting for ultra-premium wineries and is well known throughout the valley for her attention to detail and high quality wines.
-Celia is a well-regarded long time Napa based winemaker (been making wine in the valley for more then 30 years) – who has consulted for select premium clients over the years including Scarecrow.
+Founding winemaker, Celia Welch specializes in consulting for ultra-premium wineries and is well known throughout the valley for her attention to detail and high-quality wines.
+Celia is a well-regarded long time Napa based winemaker (been making wine in the valley for more than 30 years) – who has consulted for select premium clients over the years including Scarecrow.
 She also produces her own small label called Corra.

 Continuing her education after graduating, she embarked in extensive travels through a number of wine regions including domestically in the Pacific Northwest, the East Coast and then New Zealand – finally working in the Barossa Valley in Australia.
 She then moved to the Napa Valley and worked at a number of wineries including Silverado Vineyards in 1987, was assistant winemaker at Robert Pepi Winery (now the home of Cardinale) and began her consulting career in 1992 for Staglin Family Winery.